There Is More To A Rolex Watch Dial Than Telling Time

 - The manufacturer carries out the final inspection in Switzerland

-There are other period differences with Rolex dials such as gloss vs matte dial finishes, plain painted dial dots versus white gold surrounds, but those are details for another article coming soon.
+There are other period differences with each Rolex watch dial, such as gloss vs matte dial finishes, plain painted dial dots versus white gold surrounds, but those are details for another article coming soon.